amunategui/amunategui.github.io/_posts/2015-04-17-pubmed-query.md

 search_topic <- 'copd'
 ```

-The ``EUtilsSummary`` function helps narrow a search query and will indicate how much datais available under the q uerying criteria.
+The ``EUtilsSummary`` function helps narrow a search query and will indicate how much data is available under the querying criteria.
 This is an important steps as it allows your to do some exploratory work with downloading the actual data.
-Here we ask for 100 articles regarding our search topic published in 2012
+Here we ask for 100 articles regarding our search topic published in 2012:

 ```r